-Expanding a franchise in Italy through Master franchising: how it works, why and when to use it
+Expanding a franchise in Italy through Master franchising: a brief guide

 Master Franchising is by far the most common method to expand a foreign franchise network in Italy.Through Master Franchising, the franchisor grants a business partner based in Italy (Master Franchisee) the right to enter into exclusive sub-franchise agreements in a specific area with affiliates (sub- franchisee), granting them the right to use franchisor’s the brand and the franchise package.
 Therefore, the Master Franchisee basically represents the franchisor in the country involved, having direct relationships with the sub-franchisees and collecting fees directly from them.
 This feature distinguishes master franchising from all other legal forms of direct franchising.
 There are many advantages for a franchisor in resorting to Master Franchising for its international franchise expansion.
 In fact, Master-franchising requires less resources from the franchisor than direct franchising, involves less risk-taking and lower commitment level than other forms of international expansion, and reduces the complexity of managing the international network by reducing the number of the franchisor’s foreign partners in the Italian market.